amisha26/React-PWA/README.md

 - PWA stands for a progressive web app, and it is the technology that brings web and mobile development to a new level.
 It is designed to bring the best user experience for the mobile users of web apps and platforms.
 The PWA technology allows the user to open a native-like app via a browser, to install it instantly, to make use of most native-like functions, and to use the app offline.
 The goal of a progressive web app developer is to make a website resemble an app installed on one’s smartphone, tablet, laptop, or PC.

-- To know more about pwa [click here!](https://keenethics.com/blog/react-pwa-tutorial)
+- To know more about React-PWA [click here!](https://keenethics.com/blog/react-pwa-tutorial)

 ## Setup